Menu Dr. Duane Delaune's Blog Phone

 We recommend that you look for an advanced cosmetic dentist and schedule an appointment for an exam.
 The dentist will examine your crowns and determine why they are yellowing.

-Dr. Duane Delaune, an accredited cosmetic dentist in Metairie, LA, sponsors this post.
+Dr. Duane Delaune, a cosmetic dentist in Metairie, LA, sponsors this post.

 Filed Under: Zoom Whitening Tagged With: chemicals that damage porcelain crowns, dental crowns cosmetic dentist, dental crowns glaze, dental crowns second opinion, dental crowns turning yellow, lighten dental crowns, Zoom Whitening, Zoom whitening dental crowns